ArefinShawon/laravel_eCommerce/readme.md

 An e-Commerce web app with laravel.

-Back end /login-> CRUD in category
+Back end /login-> CRUD in category without using packages

 Front end template mastering
 (e-commerce template from: /*